-- Floss once daily, at a minimum.
-An alternative to flossing is proper use of a water pik once daily.
-Ask you dental hygienist to demonstrate proper use of the water pik and proper flossing technique.
+- Floss at least once daily.
+An alternative to flossing is proper use of a Waterpik once daily.
+Ask your dental hygienist to demonstrate how to use a Waterpik and/or how to floss properly.

--Nutrition: Limit between meal snacks or drinks containing sugar.
+- Limit between-meal snacks or drinks containing sugar.
 The bacteria in our mouths feed off of what we eat; however, most oral bacteria can only hold onto the food source for 20 minutes.
-By cleansing the mouth after food and/or drink, you eliminate the source of fuel for the bacteria thus slowing down the destructive ability of the bacteria.
+You can eliminate the source of fuel for the bacteria by cleaning the mouth after eating or drinking, thus slowing down the destructive ability of the bacteria.

-What can I expect at my first dental cleaning appointment at Fitzgerald Dental Center?
+What can I expect at my first dental cleaning appointment at the Forte Dental Implant Center?

-Your first hygiene appointment at Fitzgerald Dental is composed of an extensive periodontal and dental exam, which includes:
+Your first hygiene appointment is composed of an extensive periodontal and dental exam, which includes:

 - Review of your medical history and medications

-- Full-mouth set of radiographs (involves 18 to 20 individual radiographs)
+- Full-mouth set of radiographs (usually 18 to 20 individual radiographs)

-- Dental charting (charting all of your existing and needed dental restorations)
+- Charting all of your existing and needed dental restorations

 - Evaluation of temporal mandibular joint

-- Comprehensive exam and diagnosis by Dr. Lee Fitzgerald
+- Comprehensive exam and diagnosis by our doctors

 - Patient education

-If time allows at your first appointment, you will also have your dental cleaning and fluoride treatment, however, due to the extensive nature of the above procedures and/or your individual periodontal condition, some patients may need to return for their dental cleaning and fluoride treatment.
+If time allows at your first appointment, you will also have your dental cleaning and fluoride treatment, however, due to the extensive nature of the above procedures and/or your individual periodontal condition, some patients may need a second appointment for their dental cleaning and fluoride treatment.